 Amit Shah takes stock as States ease relaxation norms

-New Delhi, Apr 20: Exercise due caution and give only genuine exemptions and relaxations, Union Home Minister, Amit Shah said during a high level meeting on COVID-19, with senior officials of the Ministry of Home Affairs.
+New Delhi, Apr 20: Exercise due caution and give only genuine exemptions and relaxations, Union Home Minister, Amit Shah said during a high-level meeting on COVID-19, with senior officials of the Ministry of Home Affairs.

 Shah said that permission should be given only to certain economic and industrial activities to be undertaken in areas that do not call within the hotspots, clusters and containment zones.
 District administrations in collaboration with the industries should make arrangements to transfer labourers to their place of work within the state.
 The Modi government believes that this would give a boost to economic activity and also provide employment to the labourers, a Home Ministry official said.